The importance of culture to all SME’s Chief Executives:

 To that end, our advice to any of you facing tough decisions would be to set your course by these values of honesty and integrity, especially in how you communicate with those around you – your suppliers, your customers, your stakeholders, your management colleagues and especially your staff.

 Whilst not everyone will like the implications of your decisions, some of which may impact them personally very significantly, the vast majority will at least respect and appreciate you for the honesty and integrity that you’ve shown.
-And, as a result, they’re more likely to return you the favour by treating you in the same way and to do whatever they can to help you navigate through these tricky waters.
+And, as a result, they’re more likely to return you the favour by treating you in the same way and doing whatever they can to help you navigate through these tricky waters.